Njanderson/548/hw1/hw1a.md

 6. [SNUG Tips on SystemVerilog](https://courses.cs.washington.edu/courses/cse548/18sp/uwnetid/slides/2013-SNUG-SV_Synthesizable-SystemVerilog_paper.pdf)
 7. [SystemVerilog 2009 Language Specification](https://courses.cs.washington.edu/courses/cse548/18sp/uwnetid/slides/IEEE_1800_2009_SystemVerilog.pdf)

+## Some useful terms

+* **Latency**.
+The number of cycles before the result is available for the next instruction, usually through a bypass path (usually 1 cycle for an ALU instruction; but more cycles for other instructions like floating point, multiplies or divides).
+* **Occupancy**.
+The amount of time that it occupies a particular resource.
+For pipelined instructions, this is usually 1 cycle, but for hardware that uses iterative implementations of multipliers or dividers (integer or floating point) then it will be more than one.

 ## Questions

 1. How many bits wide is the datapath?